CSV to IIF Converter — QuickBooks Desktop Import Tool

 QuickBooks Desktop Can't Import CSV

-Unlike QuickBooks Online, QuickBooks Desktop cannot directly import CSV files for bank transactions.
-Desktop requires IIF (Intuit Interchange Format), a tab-delimited format with specific structure and balanced double-entry accounting.
-Without conversion tools, you'd need to manually enter transactions or pay for third-party software ($139-169).
-This free converter does it instantly in your browser with proper IIF structure (TRNS/SPL/ENDTRNS hierarchy).
+QuickBooks Desktop cannot import CSV for bank transactions.
+It requires IIF (Intuit Interchange Format) - a tab-delimited format with balanced double-entry accounting structure.
+Without conversion, you'd manually enter transactions or pay $139-169 for third-party software.
+This converter does it instantly in your browser with proper IIF structure (TRNS/SPL/ENDTRNS).

 Required CSV Columns